hp-pandey/Product-Service_Repo/README.md

 # Product Ordering System

 This repository contains two Go (Golang) services - ProductService and OrderService - designed to provide information about products and manage orders.
-These services are built using Go and utilize MySQL/PostgreSQL as the database backend.
+These services are built using Go and utilize MongoDB as the database backend.

 Services Overview ProductService Provides information about products, including availability, price, and category.